Destinations Greece The Ionian Islands

 The rooftop is open to non-guests — arrive at 7 p.m. for a railing seat

 Insider"Liston View" rooms hear the cafés below; light sleepers want the rear "Mountain View" rooms instead.
-The rooftop is open to non-guests; arrive at 7 p.m. for a railing seat.
+The rooftop is open to non-guests, so arrive at 7 p.m. for a railing seat.

-A 35-room small hotel on the Sivota harbour in southern Lefkada — the kind of family-run stay that books the boat for Captain's Corner dinner without being asked.
-The right base for Lefkada's south-coast loop (Porto Katsiki, Egremni by boat, Vasiliki).
+A 35-room hotel on the Sivota harbour in southern Lefkada, so family-run they'll book your boat to the Captain's Corner dinner before you think to ask.
+The base for Lefkada's south-coast loop (Porto Katsiki, Egremni by boat, Vasiliki).

 What it's known for